Family Law & Divorce

 We provide effective representation in all areas of family law, including divorce, legal separation, child custody, child support, child support enforcement, modifications, relocations, premarital and post-marital agreements, paternity, property division, business valuation, grandparent visitation, adoption, child abuse, adult abuse, domestic violence, contempt, enforcement, family access motions, mediation and domestic appeals.
 Larry Gillespie has succeeded in perfecting numerous appeals in all of the appellate districts of Missouri and the Supreme Court of Missouri.

 Most individuals entering domestic litigation are overwhelmed by emotions, fear of the unknown and the daunting process ahead of them.
 Admittedly, the process is trying, complicated, and sometimes contentious.
+Select an attorney with whom you are comfortable.
 The choice of a lawyer, who is qualified, practical and compassionate, can minimize the anxiety of the domestic litigation.
 Property division within the divorce process can be a complex matter, especially where couples have acquired a substantial amount of assets or assets of significant worth.

 In Missouri, both parents owe a duty of support to their children. (§452.340 R.S.Mo.)
 Where a child support determination is to be made, the court may order either or both parents to pay a reasonable amount for the support the child.
 The support calculation is based on a numeric formula, which includes several factors; including, but not limited to, the financial resources of the parents.